TheThingsIndustries/lorawan-stack-docs/doc/content/api/concepts/auth/_index.md

 {{< /tabs/container >}}

-### Using API Keys
+## Using API Keys

-The API key that you generated earlier can be used as follows for the HTTP (REST) APIs for other APIs such as gRPC or MQTT, the individual sections.
+This sections shows how you can use API keys to authenticate HTTP (REST) API calls.
+For other APIs (gRPC, MQTT), check the corresponding sections.

 For HTTP (REST) API calls, this API key has to be presented to the server as a `Bearer` token in the HTTP `Authorization` header.
 The following example uses [curl](https://curl.se/) to make an HTTP API request using the example API key.